testcontainers/testcontainers-go/RELEASING.md

              "${directory}/${module_name}/${version}", e.g. "examples/mysql/v0.18.0", "modules/compose/v0.18.0"

 - The script will create a commit in the **main** branch if the `DRY_RUN` variable is set to `false`.
-- The script will push the git the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go, if the `DRY_RUN` variable is set to `false`.
+- The script will push the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go, if the `DRY_RUN` variable is set to `false`.
 - Finally, the script will trigger the Golang proxy to update the modules in https://proxy.golang.org/, if the `DRY_RUN` variable is set to `false`.

 An example execution, with dry-run mode enabled: